SoaresAlisson/notasTaq/README.md

-The goal of notasTaq package (an abbreviation of the portuguese “Notas taquigráficas”) is to retrieve all tacquigraphic notes (transcription of speeches) from the Brazilian Senate’s specific commissions and return a single structured tibble/dataframe, like this [csv of commission about the 8th january](https://github.com/SoaresAlisson/notasTaq/blob/main/csv/nt2606.csv) (the [storming of Brazilian government buildings)](https://en.wikipedia.org/wiki/2023_Brazilian_Congress_attack).
+The goal of notasTaq package (an abbreviation of the portuguese “Notas taquigráficas”) is to retrieve all tacquigraphic notes (transcription of speeches) from the Brazilian Senate’s specific commissions and return a single structured tibble/dataframe, like this [csv of the commission about the 8th january](https://github.com/SoaresAlisson/notasTaq/blob/main/csv/nt2606.csv) (the [storming of Brazilian government buildings)](https://en.wikipedia.org/wiki/2023_Brazilian_Congress_attack).